ThomasHoek/prove_MED_NL/README.md

    These sentences are currently commented out in sen.pl, but if you want to replicate you have to comment these back unless they are fixed.

 ## Running
-Please check the `solve_sick` folder and `langpro` folder for instructions, below is a summerisation of how to use produce commands specifically for this repo.
+Please check the `solve_sick` folder and `langpro` repo's for instructions, below is a summerisation of how to use produce commands specifically for this repo.
 For the results, please use the produce.ini file.

 ---